 You cannot visit this beautiful island without stopping at the Blue Lagoon Cyprus.
-Check out this post to find out why it’s an unmissable spot, and the best way to spend your time there.
+Check out this post to find out why it’s an unmissable spot and the best way to spend your time there.

 The Blue Lagoon Cyprus

 Set in the stunning Akamas National Park, the Blue Lagoon in Cyprus is a perfect place to visit for a relaxing day trip.
+You can even hire a boat to drive there yourself – we HIGHLY recommend this, even if you have no experience!

-It is the biggest lagoon in the Akamas peninsula, and also the most popular – for very good reason!
+It is the biggest lagoon in the Akamas peninsula, and the most popular – for very good reason!

 There’s a small beach area, which has quite a few rocky ledges but it does have sandy areas that you can sunbathe on.